 Featured Programs and Initiatives

-Healthy for Life!, University of Louisville: A comprehensive pediatric obesity evaluation and treatment clinic located on the UofL Health Sciences Center campus.
+Healthy for Life!
+University of Louisville: The comprehensive pediatric obesity evaluation and treatment clinic/program has been discontinued.

 Ky Hydro Farm: This Western Kentucky family farm offers products that are fresh and pesticide-free.

 The Monday Campaigns: A national movement backed by leading public health schools that dedicates the first day of every week to health, for example, Meatless Monday, Kids Cook Monday, and Move it Monday.

 Kentucky Farm to School Program: Encourages schools in the state to request and receive local produce if prices are comparable to out of state produce.

 Food is Elementary, Food Studies Institute: Educates children about nutrition by providing a positive experience of food and food preparation that is fun, hands-on and sensory-based.

 Healthy in a Hurry, Louisville Metro Public Health: Makes it possible for grocers in neighborhoods known as "food deserts" to carry fresh produce and other healthy foods.